PPeMg/NPI/README.md

 NPI
 ===

-A Repository Created to be used at NPI Practises
+A Repository Created to be used at NPI Practices.
+I will update it with my works in this subject.

+Created by PPeMg